FinalAngel/classjs-plugins/docs/src/cl.accordion.rst

-collapsed     'collapsed'      will be added on the trigger when collapsed trigger       '.trigger'       the element which triggers ``toggle`` container     '.container'     the container to be expanded and collapsed
+collapsed     'collapsed'      will be added on the trigger when collapsed trigger       '.trigger'       the element which triggers ``toggle`` container     '.container'     the container to be expanded and collapsed text          '.text'          will be used to switch language text
 =========     ============     ===========